-The following provides certain information regarding our executive officers.
+- The following provides certain information regarding our executive officers.
 Each individual's name and position with the Company is indicated.
-In addition, the principal occupation and business experience for the past five years is provided for each officer and, unless otherwise stated, each person has held the position indicated for at least the past five years.

-- Arthur S. Wolcott, age 92 Mr. Wolcott has served as the Chairman of the Board of the Company since 1949. - Kraig H. Kayser, age 57 Mr. Kayser is the President and Chief Executive Officer of the Company and has served in that capacity since 1993.
-From 1991-1993 he served as the Company's Chief Financial Officer. - Paul L. Palmby, age 55 Mr. Palmby has been Executive Vice President and Chief Operating Officer of the Company since 2006.
+In addition, the principal occupation and business experience for the past five years is provided for each officer and, unless otherwise stated, each person has held the position indicated for at least the past five years. - Arthur S. Wolcott, age 93 Mr. Wolcott has served as the Chairman of the Board of the Company since 1949. - Kraig H. Kayser, age 58 Mr. Kayser is the President and Chief Executive Officer of the Company and has served in that capacity since 1993.
+From 1991-1993 he served as the Company's Chief Financial Officer. - Paul L. Palmby, age 56 Mr. Palmby has been Executive Vice President and Chief Operating Officer of the Company since 2006.
 Prior to that, he served as President of the Vegetable Division of the Company from 2005 to 2006 and Vice President of Operations of the Company from 1999-2004.
-Mr. Palmby joined the Company in March 1987. - Timothy J. Benjamin, age 59 Mr. Benjamin has served as the Company's Senior Vice President, Chief Financial Officer and Treasurer since June 2012.
+Mr. Palmby joined the Company in March 1987. - Timothy R. Nelson, age 51 Mr. Nelson has been the Senior Vice President of Operations since December 2018.
+Prior to that, he served as the Vice President of Fruit and Snack operations from 2008 to 2018 and he spent time as the Plant Manager of Seneca's plants in Blue Earth, Montgomery and Glencoe, Minnesota locations from 1999-2008.
+Mr. Nelson joined the Company in April 1992. - Timothy J. Benjamin, age 60 Mr. Benjamin has served as the Company's Senior Vice President, Chief Financial Officer and Treasurer since June 2012.
 Prior to that he served as Corporate Treasurer at North American Breweries in Rochester, New York, since 2011 and was Director of Treasury and Tax Operations at IEC Electronics Corporation in 2010.
-Prior to that Mr. Benjamin was with Birds Eye Foods, Inc. for 15 years in increasingly responsible financial positions, reaching the position of Vice President and Treasurer in 2008. - Carl A. Cichetti, age 60 Mr. Cichetti has served as Senior Vice President Technology and Planning since 2009 and Chief Information Officer of the Company since 2006.
-He was a Senior Consultant of Navint (Technology Consulting) from 2004-2005 and Senior Vice President of Technology of Citigroup from 2001-2004. - Dean E. Erstad, age 56 Mr. Erstad has been Senior Vice President of Sales and Marketing of the Company since 2001 and Vice President of Private Label Sales during 2000. - John D. Exner, age 56 Mr. Exner has been General Counsel of the Company since 2006 and Assistant Secretary since 2007.
-He was Legal Counsel/Vice President from 1991-2002 and Legal Counsel/President from 2002 to 2005 of Midwest Food Processors Association, Inc. - Cynthia L. Fohrd, age 55 Ms. Fohrd has been Senior Vice President and Chief Administrative Officer of the Company since 2007.
-Ms. Fohrd has held various positions since joining the Company in 1988 including Financial Analyst, Internal Auditor, Risk Management and Vice President of Human Resources. - Aaron M. Girard, age 47 Mr. Girard has been Senior Vice President of Logistics since 2010. - Matt J. Henschler, age 47 Mr. Henschler has been Senior Vice President of Technical Services and Development since 2016 and Vice President of Technical Services and Development since 2005. - Jeffrey L. Van Riper, age 61 Mr. Van Riper has been Vice President since 2008 and Corporate Controller, Principal Accounting Officer and Secretary of the Company since 1986.
-He joined the Company as Accounting Manager in 1978. - Sarah S. Mortensen, age 73 Ms. Mortensen has been Assistant Secretary since 1986.
+Prior to that Mr. Benjamin was with Birds Eye Foods, Inc. for 15 years in increasingly responsible financial positions, reaching the position of Vice President and Treasurer in 2008. - Carl A. Cichetti, age 61 Mr. Cichetti has served as Senior Vice President Technology and Planning since 2009 and Chief Information Officer of the Company since 2006.
+He was a Senior Consultant of Navint (Technology Consulting) from 2004-2005 and Senior Vice President of Technology of Citigroup from 2001-2004. - Dean E. Erstad, age 57 Mr. Erstad has been Senior Vice President of Sales and Marketing of the Company since 2001 and Vice President of Private Label Sales during 2000. - John D. Exner, age 57 Mr. Exner has been General Counsel of the Company since 2006 and Assistant Secretary since 2007.
+He was Legal Counsel/Vice President from 1991-2002 and Legal Counsel/President from 2002 to 2005 of Midwest Food Processors Association, Inc. - Cynthia L. Fohrd, age 56 Ms. Fohrd has been Senior Vice President and Chief Administrative Officer of the Company since 2007.
+Ms. Fohrd has held various positions since joining the Company in 1988 including Financial Analyst, Internal Auditor, Risk Management and Vice President of Human Resources. - Aaron M. Girard, age 48 Mr. Girard has been Senior Vice President of Logistics since 2010. - Matt J. Henschler, age 48 Mr. Henschler has been Senior Vice President of Technical Services and Development since 2016 and Vice President of Technical Services and Development since 2005. - Jeffrey L. Van Riper, age 62 Mr. Van Riper has been Vice President since 2008 and Corporate Controller, Principal Accounting Officer and Secretary of the Company since 1986.
+He joined the Company as Accounting Manager in 1978. - Sarah S. Mortensen, age 74 Ms. Mortensen has been Assistant Secretary since 1986.
 She joined the Company as Administrative Assistant in 1968.